AppDaemon/appdaemon/TUTORIAL_DOCKER.md

 docker start appdaemon
 ```

-To check the running state, run the following and look at this 'STATUS' column:
+To check the running state, run the following and look at the 'STATUS' column:
 ```
 docker ps -a
 ```

 ## Running with Appdaemon Debug
-If you need to run Appdaemon with Debug, it may be easiest to stop your normal appdaemon and run a temporary container with the debug flag.
+If you need to run Appdaemon with Debug, it may be easiest to stop your normal appdaemon and run a temporary container with the debug flag set.
 This presumes you already have a configured `conf` folder you are debugging, so we don't need to pass the HA/DASH variables into the container.

 Run the following commands:
 ```